XENONnT/WFSim/strax_interface/README.md

 Additionally you need to download one more config files.
 In strax_auxilliary_files/fax_config you need to download  'ele_after_pulse.npy', due to formatting strax cannot read these directly so you need to have it on disk.

 Finally there is one challenge remaining.
 The default interpolating map of strax doesn't like what we need it to do.
-So you need to grab the one from here and
+So you need to grab the one from here (WFSim/itp_map.py) and overwrite the default one in straxen.

 ## Usage
 You can choose the simulate too two different data types.
 If you want a quick and dirty simulation and are not really interested in low level stuff you can simulate directly to Peaks.
 This is done by PeaksFromFax.